May 12, 2009,

 Back to Index

-The Committee reviewed the specific charges referred to it by the Senate Executive Committee.
+The Committee reviewed and accepted the draft specific charges referred to it by the Senate Executive Committee.
 These were to:

 Report of Activities

 The Committee collaborated with the University Council on Diversity and Equity including one joint meeting between SCFDDE and the Council’s Subcommittee on the Faculty, shared SCFDDE minutes with the Council Committee, and meeting of the chairs with the SEC Tri-Chairs.
 Further, the committee met twice with Associate Provost Vincent Price, with representatives of two University offices, and with faculty from the School of Medicine and the Wharton School.
 By the end of the spring semester, the Committee will have met a total of 9 times to conduct its business.

 1. Regarding faculty recruitment & retention, the Committee:

 a.
 Reviewed and gave input to both the Minority Equity and Gender Equity Reports